-"I'm honored by the board's confidence in me," added Steven Johnston, chairman, president and chief executive officer.
-"As I step into this new role, I want to start by thanking shareholders for their interest and participation in the affairs of the company and for approving our proposals, our selection of Deloitte & Touche and our nominees to the board this past Saturday.
-Our highly engaged group of directors brings diversity of thought and experience to guide long-term strategic plans for Cincinnati Financial Corporation that are in the best interest of all of our stakeholders."
+Steven J. Johnston, chairman, president and chief executive officer, commented: "We thank shareholders for their interest and participation in the affairs of the company and for approving our proposals, our selection of Deloitte & Touche and our nominees to the board.
+Our highly engaged group of directors brings diversity of thought and experience to guide long-term strategic plans for Cincinnati Financial Corporation, as we work to create increasing value for shareholders."